kampji/splittotext/README.md

 # splittotext
-Add-on for pdftotext that splits each page of a PDF into its own text file.
+Add-on for pdftotext that splits each page of a PDF into its own, individual text file.

-Requires pdftotext (available via https://github.com/freedesktop/poppler)
+Requires pdftotext, available via https://github.com/freedesktop/poppler.

 Usage: ./splittotext.py <PDF-file> <int-number-of-pages>